The global threat landscape.

 Felker saw possibilities in a cultural change.
 "We've got to stop thinking of IT as support, and start thinking of it as operations.
 We've got to change our culture on this point."
 He also offered a caution against getting too wrapped up in credentials: "It's not about the tickets you punch, but about how you do the job."

-And what of a global response?
+And what of a global response to cyber incidents?

 Peterkop, thought that cooperation should built from the ground up among "like-minded nations."
 He loves what the US has recently done with attribution.
 "Smaller nations need allies."
 And with respect to attribution and the imposition of consequences, Strayer advised getting as close to the event as possible to ensure we can make it clear that someone's violating the norms of international behavior.